hmrc/play-frontend-hmrc/docs/maintainers/adr/0007-bind-implicit-language-to-twirl-conponent.md

 ### Positive Consequences

+* There will be a single hmrcCharacterCount component with a meaningful name.
+There is less potential for confusion around deciding which of two similarly named components to use.
+* The hmrcCharacterCount component and any future similar components will behave in a way that a Scala developer using the Play framework would expect in its use of internationalisation features.

 * There would be no need to create and maintain a separate wrapper for hmrcCharacterCount and future similar components.
 * Naming clashes requiring the use of the `Helper` component name suffix minimised